chakra-core/ChakraCore/CONTRIBUTING.md

 ## Legal

 You will need to complete a Contributor License Agreement (CLA) before your pull request can be accepted.
-This agreement testifies that you are granting us permission to use the source code you are submitting, and that this work is being submitted under appropriate license that we can use it.
+This agreement testifies that you are granting us permission to use the source code you are submitting and that this work is being submitted under appropriate license that we can use it.

 You can complete the CLA by going through the steps at https://cla.microsoft.com.
 Once we have received the signed CLA, we'll review the request.
 You will only need to do this once.